 As you can probably tell, I like our deluxe room.
 Las Casas has done a good job in blending the old with modern-day necessities so we could enjoy both worlds.
-I also like that they didn’t scrimp on complimentary items (the food and slippers are convenient add-ons especially considering that exploring the resort can be tiring).
+I also like that they didn’t scrimp on complimentary items — the food and slippers are convenient add-ons especially considering that exploring the resort can be tiring.

 Of course, we made use of our time and we explored the heritage resort.
 One thing that surprised me about Las Casas Filipinas de Acuzar is how big it is.
 There’s a giant man-made lake in the middle of the resort and accommodations are located in “islands”.
 The old town where you can go on a guided tour is located in a different area of the resort.

 Hali and I arrived a bit late, so we missed the schedule for the guided tour, but my family managed to go in one.
 What we did instead is take a leisurely stroll across the grounds to see the old houses and stores, swim in the pools and the beach (Hali enjoyed the newly opened Inflatable Island).
 My family also went to do other activities such as riding the kalesa and playing in the game room, where there are sports such as table tennis.

 Even though we arrived at 12 noon and left the following day on the same hour, it still wasn’t enough to experience all the activities offered in Las Casas.
 My sister wanted to watch traditional games such as labanan ng gagamba and join workshops even, but we just didn’t have time.